Mikey Garcia: Early career

 Garcia is known as a patient fighter with good punching power, a natural right-hander who likes to switch to southpaw during some of his fights.
 He turned pro in 2006 and signed with Bob Arum's Top Rank.
 Garcia was undefeated in his first 20 professional fights with 17 of them coming by way of knockout.

 In April 2010, Mikey Garcia beat the veteran Tomas Villa by T.K.O. in the first round, to win the USBA Featherweight Championship.
 He then beat Matt Remillard to win the WBO NABO Featherweight Championship.
 This would not only be the last boxing bout but also the last event Nick Charles would broadcast, Charles would die a few days later from cancer.

-In his next fight HBO asked Garcia to turn down a world title shot against Billy Dib to fight on the undercard of Julio César Chávez, Jr. vs. Sebastian Zbik.
-After his win over Rafaël Guzmán, Garcia sent his well wishes to Genaro Hernández who was struggling with cancer, Hernández would die a few days later.
+In his next fight HBO asked Garcia to turn down a world title shot against Billy Dib to fight on the undercard of Sebastian Zbik vs. Julio César Chávez Jr. After his win over Rafaël Guzmán, Garcia sent his well wishes to Genaro Hernández who was struggling with cancer, Hernández would die a few days later.
 Months later he beat Juan Carlos Martinez in under four rounds at the Madison Square Garden in New York City.